open-contracting/standard/docs/guidance/phases/design.md

 ## Understand your context

-How does public contracting work in your context?
+How does public contracting work in your jurisdiction?
 What does the law require to be made public?
 What are the opportunities or barriers to greater openness?
 Which stakeholders ought to be involved?
 What institutional and technical skills and experience do stakeholders have?

 The answers to these questions will have an impact on the success of your implementation.
 You can find the answers by following, adapting, or commissioning a report based on our [methodology for open contracting scoping studies](https://www.open-contracting.org/resources/methodology-open-contracting-scoping-studies/).